-Chicken, like tofu, is one of those ingredients that takes on the flavours it is cooked with, they become part of its flavour.
-In this ginger miso chicken recipe the chicken clearly welcomes the sweet and salty ginger miso marinade and basting.
+Chicken, like tofu, is one of those ingredients that takes on the flavours it is cooked with.
+Those flavours become part of its flavour.
+In this miso ginger chicken recipe, the chicken clearly welcomes the sweet and salty ginger miso marinade and basting.
 The pomelo salad adds to the magic.

-To complement these sweet and salty notes introduced by the marinade is the pomelo salad, the touch of acidity from the pomelo, and the umami of the fish sauce.
+To complement these sweet and salty notes introduced by the marinade is the pomelo salad, the touch of acidity from the pomelo and the umami of the fish sauce.
 The crispy fried shallots and crunchy snow peas provide nice contrasting textures.

-Add crispy fried shallots topping the salad also taste great.
+The crispy fried shallots topping the salad also taste great.
 Don’t underestimate what this essential South East Asian ingredient brings in terms of texture.
-Vietnamese salads and noodle soups often have crispy fried shallots added.
-You may be able to find them in your local Asian market, or use the epicurious recipe.
+Vietnamese salads and noodle soups often have crispy fried shallots added—an essential ingredient.
+You may be able to find them in your local Asian market, on Amazon, or use the Epicurious recipe.

-Although chicken is so flexible in terms of taste, it is not when it come to cooking time.
-Overcooked or undercooked chicken is not only unpleasant, it can be dangerous.
+Although chicken is so flexible in terms of taste, it is not when it comes to cooking time.
+Overcooked or undercooked chicken is not only unpleasant, but it can also be dangerous.
 Use a cooking thermometer to check the internal temperature.
 Don’t have a cooking thermometer?
-You need to get one from you kitchen supply store now.
+You need to get one from your kitchen supply store now.

-Ginger miso chicken on a pomelo salad.
-Sesame snow peas
+Miso ginger chicken on pomelo salad and snow peas

 For the marinated chicken: